DILCISBoard/E-ARK-SIP/specification-single-file/E-ARK-SIP_specification-v2.0.0-DRAFT.md

 ### Extended use of the METS structural map (element `structMap`)

 The mandatory METS structural map element `<structMap>` is intended to provide an overview of components described in the METS document.
 It can also link the elements of that structure to associated content files and metadata.
-In CSIP the structMap describes the higher level structure of all the content in the root and may link to representations.
+In CSIP the structMap describes the higher-level structure of all the content in the root and may link to representations.

 The SIP specification does not extend any of the requirements already defined by the Common Specification for Information Packages (For more information see section 5.3.6 of the CS IP)